By David Joel Miller.

 How much motivation do you have?
 One mistake we tend to make is to think of motivation as an all or nothing characteristic.
 It is not true that some people are motivated and others are not.
-In fact we find that levels of motivation ebb and flow.
+In fact, we find that levels of motivation ebb and flow.

 If you have ever found yourself driving along a lonely stretch of road and looked down at the gas gauge to see you are getting low, you know the feeling of anxiety that comes with running out of the resource you need to complete your journey.

 Motivation is like that gasoline in your tank.
-None of us has an unlimited supply of motivation and even the most motivate can run out from time to time.
+None of us has an unlimited supply of motivation and even the most motivated can run out from time to time.
 The size of our motivation supply may vary but the most successful people also know all the places to stop to refill their motivation.

-At the beginning of most novel tasks we can all summon up some motivation.
-Unfortunately many of us run out of that motivation before we reach our goal.
+At the beginning of most novel tasks, we can all summon up some motivation.
+Unfortunately, many of us run out of that motivation before we reach our goal.